Don’t have a life plan all worked out? Don’t panic – you don’t need one. Graduate Fog explains why it’s smart to stay flexible.

 Now I know what I’m good at, where can I find ideas of what jobs could I actually do?

 And for more detailed info?
 Well, you won’t often hear us recommending Prospects.ac.uk (their career advice is out-of-touch, basic and Zzzzz… Sorry – we nodded off there.).
 However, the section ‘Types of Job’ is by far the best thing on it – and you should find it pretty good for helping you brainstorm ideas.
-Just have a browse and see what grabs you.
+Have a browse and see what grabs you.

 Two words of warning though…